PurdueDualityLab/ASE24-FAIL-FailureAnalysisInvestigationWithLLM/README.md

 ## About
-This repository contains all of the artifacts of the project.
+This repository contains all of the project's artifacts.

 Our artifact includes the following (ordered by sections):
 |   Item   |   Description  |   Corresponding content in the paper  |